-- 1) The company plans to continue its desktop modelling and detailed geological evaluation of the past exploration completed on the project.
-The new targets that have been developed will require additional modelling and onsite follow up. - 2) The company anticipates beginning a surface exploration program consisting of detailed mapping, geochemistry and core re-logging. - 3) The company will compile and integrate these surface works into an updated geologic model. - 4) The company is actively reviewing its geophysical database and has engaged 3rd party support to re-process certain geophysical data.
+1) The company plans to continue its desktop modelling and detailed geological evaluation of the past exploration completed on the project.
+The new targets that have been developed will require additional modelling and onsite follow up.

+- 2) In June 2022, the company announced (See Press Release dated June 24th, 2022) the discovery that certain mineral concessions concerning its Tepal Project had been illegally and fraudulently transferred to a third party without the Company's knowledge or consent.
+The company has initiated legal proceedings to have the concessions restored to the company and is confident that its rightful ownership will be reinstated. - 3) The company plans a surface exploration program consisting of detailed mapping, geochemistry and core re-logging in the future. - 4) The company will compile and integrate these surface works into an updated geologic model.